revbayes/revbayes.github.io/tutorials/biogeo/index.md

 Because we will estimate the topology and branch lengths parameters, the tree variable must be declared as a stochastic node with a prior distribution.
-For this, we’ll use a constant rate birth-death process.
+For this, we'll use a constant rate birth-death process.

 Assign root age with a maximum age of 15Ma to reflect the fossil pollen